microbit-cz/analog-indicator-180deg-with-servo/README.md

   - 3D printer

 ### Materials:
-  - Wooden plywood for the face (lenght: 220mm, width: 160mm, height: 4 mm, 19 CZK)
+  - Wooden plywood for the face (lenght: 220mm, width: 160mm, height: 4 mm, *19 CZK*)
-  - Wooden plywood for the stands (the stands are 95 mm x 40 mm, 12 CZK)
+  - Wooden plywood for the stands (the stands are 95 mm x 40 mm, *12 CZK*)
-  - 3D printer filament (it should use circa 0,62 m of filament and it should take about 15 minutes)
+  - 3D printer filament (it should use circa 0,62 m of filament and it should take about 15 minutes, it's about 1,76 g = *0,58 CZK*)

 ### Electronics:
   - Servo motor MG90S (126 CZK)